Six-telescope integrated optics beam combiner fabricated using ultrafast laser inscription for J- and H-band astronomy: Beam combiner test bench and method

 The characterization of each DBC can be divided into two parts: First, a fiber coupled light source is used as an ideal point source --with an expected visibility amplitude of 1-- to calibrate the DBC's transfer matrix, the visibility-to-pixel-matrix (V2PM), and estimate its stability.
 Second, the V2PM is inverted to obtain the pixel-to-visibility-matrix (P2VM) and used to extract the visibility of the light source to verify that the expected amplitude value of 1 can be retrieved.
-These two steps, calibration and verification, are performed for different monochromatic and broadband light sources.
+Note that the value for the extracted visibility does not provide information about the instrumental contrast, as it is self-calibrated~\cite{Tatulli:2007}, but an estimate of the instrumental contrast can be calculated from the V2PM, see~\cite{Diener:17}.
+The two steps, calibration and verification, are performed for different monochromatic and broadband (bandwidth < 40~nm) light sources.
 For the results presented here, the V2PM is populated by injecting light at two inputs at a time (pairwise) using the method shown in~\cite{Saviauk:13}, which is based on the description and procedure detailed e.g. in~\cite{Tatulli:2007} and~\cite{Lacour:2008}.
 We have $N = 6$ inputs, thus the V2PM has $N^2 = 36$ columns.
 The number of rows corresponds to the number of output WGs, here $M = 41$.
 The important steps for the calibration and verification process will be described in the following section in brief, further details can be found in~\cite{Saviauk:13}.